Guatemala

 Living in a village near Lake Atitlán, Rodolfo slept on the floor of a tiny hillside dwelling with his mother and siblings.
 Abandoned by their father, they struggled to survive by doing odd jobs.
 Despite dental problems and the inability to afford healthcare, Kaleidoscope Child Foundation renewed his scholarship and recognized his determination to improve his family’s future through education.
 Today, Rodolfo balances work and school while also tutoring younger students—his way of paying it forward after experiencing the life-changing benefits of education.

-Meet Alvaro!
+Meet Mayra!

-Meet Yoselin!
+Meet Veronica!

 Get Involved!